metascript/metascript/README.md

     - small useful operators
     - 'double arrow' functions
 - Settle on an API for a module system for macros (meta-modules!)
+- Document the AST API that can be used inside macros.
+- Wire the code to generate try-catch-finally
 - Implement the type system
 - Finish this TODO list :-)